GAIL (India) Ltd.

 Our opinion is not modified in respect of above matters.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2016(the Order) issued by theCentral Government in terms of Section143(11) of the Act and on the basis of such checks of the books and records of theCompany as we considered appropriate and according to theinformation and explanations given to us we give in Annexure -A a statement on the maersspecied in paragraphs 3 and 4 of the said Order.
+1. As required by the Companies (Auditors' Report) Order 2016(the Order) issued by the Central Government of India in terms of Section143(11) of the Act and on the basis of such checks of the books and records of theCompany as we considered appropriate and according to the information and explanationgiven to us we give in Annexure A a statement on the matters specified inparagraphs 3 and 4 of the said Order to the extent applicable.

-2. As required by Comptroller and Auditor General of India throughdirections/sub-directions issued under Section 143 (5) of the Companies Act 2013 on thebasis of wrien representation received from the management we give our report on the maerspecied in the <Annexure -B aached.
+2. As required by Comptroller and Auditor General of India throughdirections/sub-directions issued under Section 143 (5) of the Companies Act 2013 on thebasis of written representation received from the management we give our report on thematter specified in the Annexure B attached.

 3. As required by Section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purposes of ouraudit;

 (b) In our opinion proper books of account as required by law havebeen kept by the Company so far as it appears from our examination of those books;